dustinpfister/hexo_sitesource/source/_drafts/js-corejs.md

 ## One size fits all?

-With the introduction of node.js, in the past few years I see that some developers design there modules in a fashion in which the module will work in node as well as most client environments by detection if the module is in a client or server environment.
+With the introduction of node.js, in the past few years I see that some developers design there modules in a fashion in which the module will work in node as well as most client environments by detecting if the module is in a client or server environment.

+Something like this: